dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 var logger = loggerFactory.CreateLogger<MetricsSerializer>()

-// Create a list of default dimensions which are added to all metrics serialized by this serializer. var defaultDimensions = new List<KeyValuePair<string, string>> {new("default1", "value1"), new("default2", "value2")};
+// Create a list of default dimensions which are added to all metrics serialized by this serializer. var defaultDimensions = new List<KeyValuePair<string, string>> {
+	new KeyValuePair<string, string>("default1", "value1"),
+	new KeyValuePair<string, string>("default2", "value2")
+};

 // Set up the MetricsSerializer.
 All parameters are optional: var serializer = new MetricsSerializer( logger,             // This logger will be used to log errors in normalization.
   "prefix",           // A prefix added to all exported metric names. defaultDimensions,  // Default dimensions that will be added to all exported metrics.
   "metrics-source",   // Set the metrics source.
 Will be exported as dimension with "dt.metrics.source" as its key. true    // Turn Dynatrace metadata enrichment on or off (true by default).
 );